If you can believe it, even Dolly Parton has had a song or two banned from the radio.

 It really makes you wonder what she thinks about radio now, seeing as not only will they play songs which are far more suggestive than this one, they’re not all that interested in even playing actual country music anymore.

-Well, it ended up becoming her fifth #1 hit as a solo country artist on the Billboard Hot Country Songs chart that year, when it ended up picking up so steam at the stations that would actually put it in the rotation.
+Well, it ended up becoming her fifth #1 hit as a solo country artist on the Billboard Hot Country Songs chart that year, because it ended up picking up so steam at the stations that would actually put it in the rotation.